vjedulla/vjedulla.github.io/aboutme.md

 show_buy_me: false
 ---

-My name is Armando, but everyone calls me Mando.
+Hey there, I'm Armando, but you can call me Mando.
+Welcome to my corner of the internet!

-Data Scientist @ [Jetpack.AI](https://jetpack.ai/){:target="_blank"}.
+Currently, I'm fortunate to be part of the talented team at [Jetpack.AI](https://jetpack.ai/){:target="_blank"}.
+Nestled in the vibrant city of Brussels, Belgium.
+Beyond the realm of data, I find inspiration in various interests other interest as science, films, and photography.
+They ignite my curiosity and fuel my creative spirit.
+I firmly believe in the power of storytelling and the ability of data to reveal meaningful insights that can drive positive change.

+### My Journey

+This blog is dedicated to sharing my journey as a Data Scientist.
+I'm on a mission to bridge my personal gap between theory and practical application.
+As I continue to learn and grow, I want to share practical insights and useful applications of data science that go beyond just the theoretical knowledge.

+### Background and Experience

+I hold a master's degree in __Computer Science: Data Science__ and also have the __AWS Solution Architect Associate__ certification under my belt.
+In my previous roles, I've had the opportunity to work with clients like *Unilever*, *RESA*, and *Brussels Airport*, where I focused on both Data Science and Engineering projects.

+### Let's Connect

-Based in Brussels, Belgium.
-Passion for science, films and photography.
-If you like any of my posts or just want to say hi, hit me up via my social links on the footer of this page.
+If you enjoy my posts or simply want to say hi, feel free to reach out to me via the social links in the footer of this page.
+I'd love to connect with fellow data enthusiasts, share ideas, and engage in stimulating conversations.

-The blog is dedicated to my journey as a Data Scientist.
-My personal goal here is to fill the gap from my theoretical knowledge, to practical and useful application.
-Currently, I hold a masters degree in Data Science, and the
-AWS Solution Architect certification.
-Past work experiences were focused towards Data Science/Engineering where notably I have worked with clients as Unilever, RESA and Brussels Airport.